Bronya-Rand/reimagined-couscous/README.md

 Find the character that you want by clicking on [Bots]({% link BOTS.md %}).
 Click the arrow besides *Downloads* and download the character card/JSON file from either Github or Catbox.

-### Future bots?
-TBD.
-This is mainly a hobby project though if people *really* want more, I guess I can make this into a thing and a service.

 ### Possible "lewd" bots?
-Not on Github obviously (separate Rentry page) but technically... "any bot can be lewded" if you try hard enough.
+Not at this time.
+However, as a saying in Pyg goes "any bot can be lewded if you try hard enough".
 Or you can just add lewd marks in the characters' PList or make lewd A/N (Author Notes) in SillyTavern and be off with your day with your waifu.

 ### Commissions?
-As I said, this is a hobby.
-But if there is demand and people want to shell out a few bucks I guess I can do so.
-But I will require a large pool of data first.
+Possibly soon.

 ### Why Github over Rentry?
 Because I wanted to have it placed somewhere I can remember down the road.
 (I also like fancy. :p)